Looking to make a big purchase, or simply pay off an overdraft or existing debt?

 What are the pros of this card type?

 - Save yourself overdraft fees - if your bank account needs a boost to lift you out of an expensive overdraft, a money transfer card could be the solution.
 The credit limit of the card will depend on your individual circumstances, but could work for you as a low-cost-loan for a purchase.
 Or it could be a way to get your bank balance back in the black, often even when you take the handling fees into account.
 Remember though, any outstanding balance at the end of the interest free period will be charged interest at the card's standard interest rate.

 - Planning a large purchase - the card balance needn’t be used just to cover a bank balance.
 If you’re planning a large purchase or need access to a cash lump sum, you could transfer money from the card to meet these needs.

-- Could be cheaper than a loan - with some cards offering lengthy 0% periods, it may work out cheaper than taking out a personal loan which charges interest rates right from the start.
+- Could be cheaper than a loan - with some cards offering lengthy 0% periods, it may work out cheaper than taking out a personal loan which charges interest right from the start.
 However, you should be mindful to pay the card balance before any promotional period ends.
-Otherwise you could end up paying typical representative annual percentage rates (APR), which are much higher than any personal loan rate you may get.
+Otherwise you could end up paying typical representative annual percentage rates (APR), which could be much higher than any personal loan rate you may get.

 What are the cons of this card type?